drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### *that*, wrongly suppressed
 Bryan Garner: "In formal writing *that* is often ill-advisedly omitted, creating a miscue or an ambiguity, even if only momentarily.
 In particular, the conjunction that should usually be retained to introduce clauses following verbs such as *acknowledge, ask, believe, claim, doubt, hold, indicate, say*, and *suggest*.
 [More here on the "wrongly suppressed *that*](http://abovethelaw.com/career-files/lawprose-lesson-127-wrongly-suppressed-that/).
 #### *they,* singular
 [Bryan Garner has covered this masterfully](http://www.lawprose.org/garners-usage-tip-of-the-day-sexism-4/).
-I accept the singular *they* because it has a long history of use, it solves the English language's common-sex singular personal pronoun glitch, and avoids sexism.
+I accept the singular *they* because it has a long history of use, it solves the English language's common-sex singular personal pronoun glitch, and it avoids sexism.
+The singular *they* can also be used to refer to people who don't identify as male or female.
+Much more on that [here](http://www.bbc.com/news/magazine-34901704).
 #### TV-show titles
 Italicize the titles of TV programs: *The Wire,* *Monday Night Football*.
 Use quotation marks for titles of individual episodes: The “Amok Time” episode of *Star Trek*